 - the person you care for needs to have had the care needs for 6 months and think that they will have them for at least another 6 months.

-- they need to be resident in the UK when they claim and have been in the UK for 2 years out of the last 3 years.
+- they will usually need to be resident in the UK when they claim and have been in the UK for 2 years out of the last 3 years but there are some exceptions.

 - people who are terminally ill get the higher rate of AA and will not need to serve the 6 month qualifying period.